Why Are Care Homes So Expensive? Fees Explained

 What Does a Care Home Cost?

 Care home costs vary across the board and tend to be more expensive in certain countries and regions.
-For example, the average weekly cost of residential care could range from £546 in Northern Ireland, to £850 in Scotland and weekly costs for nursing care can edge into the £800-900 range.
+Costs are also affected by the type of care needed.

 Why Are Care Homes So Expensive?